 We have delayed moving forward with our BC Reconciliation Project until conditions make it safe for us to convene in larger numbers again.

 We are also considering ways to hold our Annual Meeting safely, remotely, with voting by email, and will be in touch as those plans are clarified.

 In addition, the CMC is concerned about the economic impact of the pandemic on our composers and the many unsalaried musicians who bring their music to life.
-We have been lobbying the City of Vancouver, the Province of BC and a new provincial task force to provide immediate assistance in particular to unsalaried musicians, and to large presenting organizations severely impacted by the pandemic.
+We have been encouraging the City of Vancouver, the Province of BC and a newly formed provincial task force to provide immediate assistance in particular to unsalaried musicians, and to large presenting organizations severely impacted by the pandemic, in particular.

-In the meantime, to help provide work for musicians while enriching the lives of patrons confined to their homes, we have launched a new online concert series — Unaccompanied.
-In this way we hope to keep bringing your music to life even while closed to the public.
+In the meantime, to help provide some minimal work for musicians while enriching the lives of patrons confined to their homes, we have launched a new online concert series — Unaccompanied.
+In this way we hope to keep bringing our composers’ music to life even as we are closed to the public.